ansible/galaxy_collection_archived/roles/post_install_config/README.md

 * `pulp_install_dir`: Location of a virtual environment for Pulp and its Python dependencies.
 Defaults to "/usr/local/lib/pulp".
 * `pulp_user`: System user that owns and runs Pulp.
 Defaults to "pulp".
 * `pulp_default_admin_password`: Initial password for the Pulp admin.
 Defaults to "password".
-* `pulp_api_host`: Host for connecting to the Pulp API server.
-Defaults to "127.0.0.1".
-* `pulp_api_port`: Port used for connecting to the Pulp API server.
-Defaults to "24817".
+* `pulp_url`: URL for connecting to the Pulp API server.
+Defaults to "http://127.0.0.1:24817/".
 * `pulp_settings_file`: Location of the Django setings files.
 Defaults to "{{ pulp_config_dir }}/settings.py".
+* `pulp_validate_certs`: Whether or not the TLS certificates should be verified.
+Defaults to "true".